ibachrachel/School_District_Analysis/README.md

 After the ninth graders were removed, the overall passing percentages increased by a minimum of 20% across math, reading, and overall.
 This means that the academic dishonesty definitely affected the individual school summary and needed to be removed to accurately represent the performance of the Thomas High School.

-#- How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?#
+- How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 Similar to the overall difference in percentages seen in the district summary, Thomas High School's performance in relation with the other schools did not change.
 The original analysis resulted in Thomas High ranked second in the list of top performing schools, coming in at a 90.9% overall passing rate.
 The redone analysis kept Thomas High at number two, resulting in a overall passing percentage of 90.6%.

 [High Performing Schools After Adjustment](https://user-images.githubusercontent.com/102566199/167240404-a5f24238-dc44-4fca-b43e-a11f70785629.png)

-#- How does replacing the ninth-grade scores affect the following:#
+- How does replacing the ninth-grade scores affect the following:

 *Math and reading scores by grade*